‘Kick Off! The start of spectator sports’ by Dr David Pendleton (Naked Eye Publications, 2018)

 With regards female participation in football, the author overlooks the practice of games being staged for the amusement and titillation of spectators, principally as shows of farce and mockery.
 For example, newspaper accounts of games at Windhill in 1881, Valley Parade in 1895 and Park Avenue in 1917 are consistent in highlighting that those attending had not done so for the purpose of watching football.
 Neither is there mention of the practice of mixed pantomime matches which were staged at Valley Parade and Park Avenue after 1891 involving entertainers from the Bradford theatres.
 These were initially rugby games but later, soccer and despite being staged for charity, the FA adopted a rather highbrow attitude in 1907 declaring that they did not want the game to become pure burlesque.
 (Quite likely the same attitude was one of the factors in the FA ban on female football introduced in 1921.)

 ‘Kick Off!’ provides a broad outline of what happened in Bradford in the nineteenth century but singularly fails to provide explanation of the how and why.
-It’s not simply that the author has overlooked a number of key points.
+It’s not simply that the author has overlooked a number of key points which is a major failing in itself.
 It is the lack of a bigger picture perspective that has denied him the means to identify the same underlying themes impacting on successive decades – the themes which shaped the development of sport in the city with distinctly local characteristics.
-In so doing, he has not grasped his opportunity to be original which should have been possible even within the word limit.
+In so doing, Pendleton has not grasped his opportunity to be original which should have been possible even within the word limit.

 Submission of a doctoral dissertation requires a review of what others have already written on the candidate’s chosen subject.
 Having read his original dissertation I can see that Pendleton fulfilled this in great detail but I can’t help feeling that he spent more time thinking about what other people had written about other places than developing his own thoughts about somewhere (ie Bradford) that had previously been overlooked by academics.
 Hence he has missed many of the themes that were prominent locally quite simply because they may have been less relevant elsewhere and had not been flagged in the literature.
 Therefore, whilst his final dissertation was perfectly adequate to secure an academic qualification it’s not necessarily the basis for narrating a convincing account of what happened locally.